Travis d'Arnaud Preview, Player Props: Braves vs. Rockies

 Travis d'Arnaud At The Plate

-- d'Arnaud has an RBI in 20 of 55 games this season, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in two contests.
+- d'Arnaud has had at least one RBI in 36.4% of his games this season (20 of 55), with more than one RBI nine times (16.4%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.